📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Because drones involve manipulations in narrative, perspective, visual framing, and the reading of multimedia, and because they create intersections between human and machinic agency, there is a complicity between the drone object and the cultural and interpretive practices undergirding it.
 This FLF will examine the worldmaking dimensions of drones through: 1. the empirical study of four areas of the aesthetic arts--literature, film, visual arts, and game design concerned with drones, and 2. through a series of co-designed knowledge exchange activities with non-academic partners to examine how drones have become a part of our world.
 It focuses on three collaborators and their respective methodologies: data activism (with the NGO Drone Wars UK), virtual and immersive technologies (with the graphics firm Human Studio), and museum curation (with the Imperial War Museum).
 With drones, sensors, AI, and simulation all combining to produce new modes of worldmaking over the past decade, it is important to reflect on what worlds are being created, and to stage interventions around them.

-Description In the first year of this award, in my research and public engagement and knowledge exchange events, I have explored how and why drone use in four different sectors and industries--war, humanitarianism, art, and the study of the environment--have different narratives about what constitutes ethical uses of this technology.
+Description In the first two years of this award, in my research and public engagement and knowledge exchange events, I have explored how and why drone use in four different sectors and industries--war, humanitarianism, art, and the study of the environment--have different narratives about what constitutes ethical uses of this technology.
 My research is also finding that drones and AI are increasingly linked, and a normative approach to drone ethics, as drone technology proliferates, is also a way for us to think about AI ethics.

 Sectors Creative Economy